-Fact and fiction blend seamlessly in The Last Painting of Sara de Vos, Dominic Smith’s remarkable novel about choices and consequences and the power of art to stir our deepest emotions.
+Fact and fiction blend seamlessly in The Last Painting of Sara de Voss, Dominic Smith’s remarkable novel about choices and consequences and the power of art to stir our deepest emotions.

-New York lawyer Marty de Groot is the latest member of his family to take possession of a Dutch landscape painting called ‘At the Edge of a Wood’, believed to be the only surviving work by Sara de Vos, one of the few women admitted to the prestigious Guild of St Luke.
-It hangs above his bed in the Manhattan apartment he shares with his wife Rachel.
+New York lawyer Marty de Groot is the latest member of his family to take possession of a Dutch landscape painting called ‘At the Edge of a Wood’.’
+It’s believed to be the only surviving work by Sara de Vos, a Dutch painter in the seventeenth century who was one of the few women admitted to the prestigious Guild of St Luke.

 Family legend holds that the painting is “cursed”, responsible for the “300 years of gout, rheumatism, heart failure, intermittent barrenness and stroke in his bloodline.”
-Ever since Pieter de Groot bought it, in 1637, at an auction, none of its owners has lived past the age of 60.
+Ever since Pieter de Groot bought it at auction in in 1637, none of its owners has lived past the age of 60.

 When police fail to find the thief and there’s no sign of the painting on the black market, Marty resorts to a private investigator to find the forger and retrieve his lost masterpiece.
 And so begins a decades-long obsession.

-Between these two threads is a narrative set 300 years earlier in Amsterdam which reveals the life of Sara de Vos and the grief that compelled her to paint At the Edge of the Wood.
-Sara, widowed, bankrupt and mourning the death of her only child from the Plague, can find no relief in painting the tulips that her clients demand.
-Only in painting rural landscapes that are surreal allegories of loss can she find the strength to carry on.
+Dominic Smith weaves Into these two threads a narrative that is set 300 years earlier in Amsterdam .
+This reveals the life of Sara de Vos and the grief that compelled her to paint At the Edge of the Wood..
+At the time she was a widow, bankrupt and mourning the death of her only child from the plague.
+The tulip paints her clients demanded brought her no emotional relief.
+Only when she painted rural landscapes that were surreal allegories of loss could she find the strength to carry on.

-The appeal of Smith’s book is the way he weaves three alternating timelines and locations to show how one painting exerts a powerful influence on three people across the centuries and across the world.
-One moment we’re in 1950s New York jazz clubs tracing de Groot’s attempts to track down the forger; the next we’re in mid seventeenth-century Holland as Sara de Vos struggles to regain her position in the all-powerful Guild and finally in Sydney in 2000 as forger and victim come face to face.
+What I loved about The Last Painting of Sarah de Voss was the way it wove together three alternating timelines and locations to show how one painting could exert a powerful influence on three people across the centuries and across the world.
+One moment we’re in 1950s New York jazz clubs tracing de Groot’s attempts to track down the forger; the next we’re in mid seventeenth-century Holland as Sara de Vos struggles to regain her position in the all-powerful Guild.
+In the final section of the novel we move into the twenty-first century as the forger and de Groot come face to face.